De Krook: Use

 In addition to its function as a library, the building aims to become a meeting place and offer the opportunity for visitors to discover new technologies, such as 3D printing and virtual reality, attend workshops and see library exhibitions.
 The collaboration with Ghent University and IMEC ensures that visitors are kept informed of the latest developments in information technology.
 Also Urgent.fm has its location in the building.
 At the back of the ground floor there is a reading café.

 The library is accessible via an open square, the Miriam Makebaplein, named after the South African singer Miriam Makeba, and via a new pedestrian and cyclist bridge over the Muinkschelde, the Albertina Sisulu Bridge, named after the South African anti-apartheid fighter Albertina Sisulu.
 Volunteers helped to form a chain when the nearby former library on Woodrow Wilsonplein moved to the new location.
 In total, approximately 200,000 items in the collection had to be moved.

+Residents

+Whereas the first three floors of De Krook are occupied by the public library, different research groups have their offices on the 4th floor.
+Ghent University is present with research groups imec-mict-UGent under the supervision of Prof. Dr. Lieven De Marez and with research group IPEM under the supervision of Prof. Dr. Marc Leman.
+The first focuses on research on human-technology interactions from an interdisciplinary perspective (communication sciences, psychology, engingeering) and the latter focuses on musical interactions and embodied music.
+Besides Ghent University, also the AI & Data department of IMEC and start-ups participating in the imec.istart program have their offices in De Krook.